 Perugia secures Belgian outside hitter

 According to the source, the parties have reached a preliminary agreement and have negotiated the terms of the personal contract.
 For Reggers' transfer, Perugia will have to pay Milano a compensation of 200 thousand euros for the last year of his contract.
-The owner of the Umbrian club, Gino Sirci, is willing to incur such expenses for the best scorer in the Italian league.
-The future of Perugia's current opposite hitter, Wassim Ben Tara, is still uncertain.
-The future of the two outside hitters
+The owner of the Umbrian club, Gino Sirci, is willing to incur such expenses for the best scorer in the Italian championship.
+The future of Perugia's current opposite hitter, Wassim Ben Tara, is still unclear.
+The future of the two outside hitters ", Yuki Ishikawa and Oleh Plotnytskyi ", is also in question.
+Setter Simone Giannelli and outside hitter Kamil Semeniuk are definitely staying at Perugia.
+Perugia finished the first half of the Italian championship in third place, while Milano finished seventh.

 The middle blocker position remains an open question